1ai7h/1ai7h/README.md

 - 👋 Hi, I’m @1ai7h or Laith Kamal!
 - 👀 I’m interested in Capital Markets!
-- 🌱 I’m currently learning effective coding and problem solving!
+- 🌱 I’m currently learning several libraries and problem solving!
 - 📫 How to reach me: Through Linkedin on my profile or here!

 <!---